To legally tow a boat on public roads, you have to have a functioning

 trailer—and your boat.
 But make sure that your signals are clear with the

 cleaners.
-Continually test your lighting connections each time you take the
+Continually test your boat trailer wiring each time you take the

 trailer on the road.
 It’s safer for you and the other drivers, and it will